Last Updated: July 5, 2023

 Not everyone has experience with Open Source communities and intuitively knows what is acceptable.
 In that case, the following guidelines and examples are meant to provide a quick overview and help you avoid the most common pitfalls:

-(a) Do not feel entitled to free software, support, or advice, especially if you are not a contributor, sponsor, or paying customer.
+(a) Do not feel entitled to free software, support, or advice, especially if you are not a contributor, member, or paying customer.
 Don't expect contributors to report to you and meet deadlines as if they work for you or owe you something, even if you donated a small amount.
 We also ask that you do not use GitHub Issues or other development tools to start general discussions, get technical support, or express personal opinions.

 (b) Honor Rule #2, read the docs and determine the cause of your problem before opening invalid bug reports, starting a public "shitstorm", or insulting other community members in our chat rooms.
 Aside from being annoying for everyone, it also keeps our team from working on features and improvements that users like you are waiting for.

 (c) Reckless, surprisingly harsh or ignorant communication that disregards Rule #1 is unacceptable, whether public or private.
 If you are having a bad day and want to offend someone, please go somewhere else.

 We have found that many of the issues that new users get upset about when they read about them in community forums or old issue comments have been resolved in the meantime.
-If not, you can be sure that we are always working to improve our products and services to the best of our ability.
+If not, you can be sure that we are working to improve our software and services to the best of our ability.